-Now that you know how to guard your skin from additional UV damage, it’s time to treat the appearance of the white spots already present on your skin.
-Though you can treat brown spots with brightening creams and antioxidants, white spots are different.
+Now that you know how to guard your skin from additional UV damage, it’s time to treat the appearance of the idiopathic guttate hypomelanosis already present on your skin.
+Though you can treat brown spots with anti-aging creams and antioxidants, white spots are different.
 White spots are an absence of pigment, and it’s rarely possible to make the pigment return to your skin.

 Because glycolic acid is a powerful Alpha Hydroxy Acid (AHA), this treatment also includes antioxidants and humectants to improve your skin’s hydration and lock in necessary moisture to maintain your bright, radiant look.
-When using an AHA, be extra vigilant about applying sunscreen, wearing protective clothing, and wearing a sunhat as your skin will be more sensitive to the sun.
+When using an AHA, be extra vigilant about applying sunscreen, wearing protective clothing, and wearing a sunhat, as your skin will be more sensitive to the sun.

 Advanced C Radiance Treatment Cream is a powerful combination of 10% Vitamin C and retinol.
 Retinol helps exfoliate damaged, discolored skin, while Vitamin C reduces the appearance of hyperpigmentation for even skin.
-The combination of these two ingredients boosts skin cell regeneration and reduces the appearance of sun damage, while rich Shea butter soothes skin with luxurious moisture for refreshed, younger-looking skin.
-White spots will be less conspicuous and your skin will appear brightened and renewed.
+The combination of these two ingredients boosts skin cell regeneration and reduces the appearance of sun damage, while rich shea butter soothes skin with luxurious moisture for refreshed, younger-looking skin.
+White spots will be less conspicuous, and your skin will appear brightened and renewed.

-If you’ve used skincare with powerful antioxidants and AHAs for brighter, more even looking skin, but you still wish to pursue further treatments, there are other options.
+If you’ve used skincare with powerful antioxidants and AHAs for brighter, more even-looking skin, but you still wish to pursue further treatments, there are other options.
 An experienced dermatologist, like Dr. Harold Lancer, can assess your skin properly and proceed with treatments ideal for your skin.

 Since you generally cannot correct the loss of pigment that causes white spots, you must instead treat the skin surrounding the spots.
 IPL — or Intense Pulsed Light — can be used to target and treat sun-damaged skin.
 This works by fading the darker skin surrounding the white spots, allowing the spots to blend in better with the rest of your skin.

 Another topical treatment is a medication called tacrolimus, an ointment normally used for eczema.
 This prescription treatment is not to be taken lightly since it’s an immunosuppressant.
-Still, it was shown to improve the appearance of IGH white spots in 11% of patients in a double blind study.
+Still, it was shown to improve the appearance of IGH white spots in 11% of patients in a double-blind study.
 If you’ve tried other methods and want to pursue this treatment, see your dermatologist.

 Regardless of how you choose to treat your white spots, experts agree that sunscreen is the number one choice for preventing IGH and minimizing the appearance and growth of white spots on the skin.
-Sun damage can have lasting effects, but it is possible to treat and prevent further damage with the right sunscreen and skincare treatments.
+Sun damage can have lasting effects, but it is possible to treat and prevent further damage with the right sunscreen and high-quality skincare products.